yuanyehome/Computer-Network-Lab2/vnetUtils/README.md

     ![Example Network](exp.png)

-    You may find this topology useful when describing a typical client-server model with the client behind a router: `ns1` -> client, `ns2` -> router, `ns3` -> network between router and server, `ns4` -> server, `ns0` -> Remaining part of the Internet.
+    You may find this topology useful when describing a typical client-server model with the client behind a router: `ns1` -> client, `ns2` -> router, `ns3` -> network between router and1 server, `ns4` -> server, `ns0` -> Remaining part of the Internet.
 The input has configured routing properly to match the abstraction.

 Note: It is guranteed that the scripts will provide expected output ONLY when: